-In working circles I know for certain of one reason: hubris.
-For a leader to say: “This project sucks because I have failed to organize this team effectively” requires a huge amount of humility and confidence.
-Much more than is required to say something like “Our innovation infrastructure needs to be redistributed to support the new rate of change”.
-Or some other bullshit that sounds complex, makes they seem smart, yet distracts people away from what might solve the problem: identifying the problem in the simplest terms possible, including fundamental incompetences the leader is responsible for.
+One reason is hubris.
+It takes humility and confidence for a boss to say: “This project did not go well and it’s my fault”.
+It’s far easier for them to say something like “Our innovation infrastructure needs to be redistributed to support the new rate of change”.
+Or some other jargon soaked verbiage that sounds complex, makes they seem smart, yet distracts people away from what might solve the problem: identifying the problem in the simplest terms possible, including fundamental incompetences the leader is responsible for.

 We habitually hide the core problem under layers of noise and complexity because it makes us feel safer, and feel more competent than if we confessed to the truth.
 Even the best baseball players strike out hundreds of times a year.
 Yet they don’t explain it away or invent jargon for it in the way people in the professional world do for unavoidable failures of a simple nature.